Whimsy Stick

 • May need shorter sessions more frequently rather than one long session

-• Handler focus builds fast once trust is established through consistent sessions
+• Handler focus builds fast once trust is established through sessions

 Malinois owners specifically